isomerpages/moe-loyangviewsec/_sec-1-registration/Sec 1 Registration 2026.md

 <p>You may refer to the website <a href="https://www.moe.gov.sg/financial-matters/financial-assistance/" rel="noopener noreferrer nofollow" target="_blank">https://www.moe.gov.sg/financial-matters/financial-assistance/</a> for
 information on MOE FAS.</p>
 <p>Please complete the form online or submit the hardcopy application with
-the required documents to your child/ward’s Form Teacher on Thursday, 2 January 2025.</p>
+the required documents to your child/ward’s Form Teacher on Friday, 2 January 2026.</p>
 <p>If your child is an approved FAS applicant, you may bring your approved
-FAS letter to our school for our processing from Thursday, 19 December 2024 onwards.</p>
+FAS letter to our school for our processing from Friday, 19 December 2025 onwards.</p>
 <p>If you have other queries, you may also call our staff Ms Aida for further
 assistance at 65821727 or email <a href="mailto:loyangview_ss@moe.edu.sg" rel="noopener noreferrer nofollow" target="_blank">loyangview_ss@moe.edu.sg</a>.</p>
 </td>